Basic Needs "Persistence" Grant

 - The processing of funds will be canceled if the student drops below part-time enrollment status or withdraws from UHCL.

 - International students and undocumented students are not eligible for the Basic Needs Persistence Grant, due to U.S. Department of Education guidelines.
-All students may apply for the Hawk Emergency Grant.
+All students may apply for the Hawk Emergency Fund.

 - Once a completed application is received, it will be sent to the UHCL Office of Financial Aid for their review.
 Financial Aid will review all information provided by the student and award any available aid the student is eligible to receive.
 The Office of Financial Aid will communicate such aid (if eligible) directly to the student through their UHCL email.
 The Basic Needs Grant may be factored into a student's overall financial aid offer.
 If awarding of the Grant will result in a dollar-for-dollar reduction to other aid, the grant will not be awarded.
 In these cases, students will be informed of the outcome and of any alternative options for assistance.